VictorAut/VictorAut.github.io/README.md

 If you're like me, you'll want to develop this locally and introduce tools in a step-wise manner in order to introduce each component.

-As this website is actually hosted by github pages, I have created a CICD pipeline that will deploy the website, from a `gh-pages` branch upon pushing to `main`.
-As such, a good starting point to understand how to develop this locally is to have a look at the [github action workflow](/VictorAut.github.io/.github/workflows/deploy_cv.yml)
+As this website is actually hosted by github pages, I have created a CI/CD pipeline that will deploy the website, from a `gh-pages` branch upon pushing to `main`.
+As such, a good starting point to understand how to develop this locally is to have a look at the [github action workflow](/main/.github/workflows/deploy_cv.yml)

 **Caveat:** This is a linux based guide to installation